 Hi [name], I’m organizing a local Data Carpentry workshop for [estimated month/season of workshop].
 Data Carpentry is a non-profit organization that helps researchers learn how to manage and analyze their data in efficient and reproducible ways.
 They teach skills that are immediately useful for researchers, using domain-specific datasets that allow researchers to quickly apply what they’ve learned to their own work.
 I’m really excited about using the Data Carpentry curriculum here to help our [graduate students/staff/faculty - your target audience] become more efficient in their research.

-I’ve gone through instructor training for Data Carpentry and am certified to teach their materials.
+I’ve completed instructor training for Data Carpentry and am certified to teach their materials.
 To run a workshop, I’ll need at least one (preferably two) co-instructors to help out in teaching the material.
-The workshops are two days long and instructors usually switch off every half day.
+The workshops are two days long and instructors usually switch every half day.
 I’m planning to cover [your workshop topics] and was hoping you could teach the [topic] section of the workshop.
 Data Carpentry provides ready-to-go lesson materials, so we wouldn’t need to develop anything from scratch.
 If you’re interested, you can see the materials for [topic] here [link to lesson] and the rest of their curricular materials here [link to http://www.datacarpentry.org/lessons/].

 I’m looking forward to running a workshop here and think it will be very helpful to our [target audience].
 If you’re interested in being an instructor, please let me know and we can get together and plan.
 Also let me know if you know anyone else who might be interested and able to help out with the [topic] part of the workshop.